dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

 Due to size constrains file was not uploaded on GitHub**.
 SDART can be downloaded and can be used directly by clicking on application.
-T**This software is develped as a part of PhD research work of A. Dinesh Reddy.
+**This software is develped as a part of PhD research work of A. Dinesh Reddy.
 For more detail you can follow our publication**

+Step 1:

+a) Click the provided Google Drive link and select the Download option.
+b) Once the ZIP file is downloaded, right-click on it and select Extract All.
+c) In the extraction window, click Browse, choose your desired destination folder, and then click Next.
+d) The files will be extracted into the selected destination folder within a subfolder named Build.

+Step 2:

+a) Open the Build folder.
+b) Inside, you will find an application named SDART with a tunnel icon.
+c) Double-click on SDART to launch the application.